|Date of Birth||14 April 1973, Woodhaven, Queens, New York City, New York, USA|

 Mini Bio (1)

-The son of Hungarian-born photographer Sylvia Plachy and retired history professor Elliot Brody, Adrien Brody grew up an only child in the Woodhaven section of Queens, New York, where he accompanied his mother on assignments for the Village Voice.
-He credits her with making him feel comfortable in front of the camera.
-He attended the American Academy of Dramatic Arts and LaGuardia High School for the Performing Arts in New York.
+Adrien Nicholas Brody was born in Woodhaven, Queens, New York, the only child of retired history professor Elliot Brody and Hungarian-born photographer Sylvia Plachy.
+He accompanied his mother on assignments for the Village Voice, and credits her with making him feel comfortable in front of the camera.
+Adrien attended the American Academy of Dramatic Arts and LaGuardia High School for the Performing Arts in New York.

 - IMDb Mini Biography By: Red Hawk Management